Search Engine Optimization (SEO)

 Keyword Usage and Semantic Relevance

-• Incorporate primary and related keywords naturally in the content, headings, and subheadings.
+• Incorporate primary and related keywords naturally in the content, headings and subheadings.

 • Avoid keyword stuffing; instead, use natural language and synonyms that align with search intent.